Actyx/Actyx/web/developer.actyx.com/blog/2020-06-22-react-pond.md

 ## The problem

 Up to now, in nearly every factory on this planet, you will find humans.
-Sooner or later, these people will want to interact in a successful shop-floor digitalization project.
+Sooner or later, these people will want to interact in a successful shop-floor digitization project.

 Even if you connect some machines, you will come to a point where you or your customer want to involve humans.
 It doesn't necessarily have to be a complex worker assistance application.
 I could be a maintenance assistant application or a small dashboard to see the machines' current state.
 Actyx provides you the **web-view runtime**, which can be installed via the [google play store](https://play.google.com/store/apps/details?id=com.actyx.os.android).
 As a developer, you can create any kind of **web-application** and package and deploy them to the edge-device.